mufkuw/m-paperless/docs/index.md

 ## Support

-Community support is available via [GitHub Discussions](https://github.com/paperless-ngx/paperless-ngx/discussions/) and [the Matrix chat room](https://matrix.to/#/#paperless:matrix.org).
+Community support is available via [GitHub Discussions](https://github.com/M-Paperless/M-Paperless/discussions/) and [the Matrix chat room](https://matrix.to/#/#paperless:matrix.org).

 ### Feature Requests

-Feature requests can be submitted via [GitHub Discussions](https://github.com/paperless-ngx/paperless-ngx/discussions/categories/feature-requests) where you can search for existing ideas, add your own and vote for the ones you care about.
+Feature requests can be submitted via [GitHub Discussions](https://github.com/M-Paperless/M-Paperless/discussions/categories/feature-requests) where you can search for existing ideas, add your own and vote for the ones you care about.

 ### Bugs

-For bugs please [open an issue](https://github.com/paperless-ngx/paperless-ngx/issues) or [start a discussion](https://github.com/paperless-ngx/paperless-ngx/discussions/categories/support) if you have questions.
+For bugs please [open an issue](https://github.com/M-Paperless/M-Paperless/issues) or [start a discussion](https://github.com/M-Paperless/M-Paperless/discussions/categories/support) if you have questions.

 ## Contributing

-People interested in continuing the work on paperless-ngx are encouraged to reach out on [GitHub](https://github.com/paperless-ngx/paperless-ngx) or [the Matrix chat room](https://matrix.to/#/#paperless:matrix.org).
+People interested in continuing the work on M-Paperless are encouraged to reach out on [GitHub](https://github.com/M-Paperless/M-Paperless) or [the Matrix chat room](https://matrix.to/#/#paperless:matrix.org).
 If you would like to contribute to the project on an ongoing basis there are multiple teams (frontend, ci/cd, etc) that could use your help so please reach out!

 ### Translation

-M-Paperless is available in many languages that are coordinated on [Crowdin](https://crwd.in/paperless-ngx).
-If you want to help out by translating paperless-ngx into your language, please head over to the [M-Paperless project at Crowdin](https://crwd.in/paperless-ngx), and thank you!
+M-Paperless is available in many languages that are coordinated on [Crowdin](https://crwd.in/M-Paperless).
+If you want to help out by translating M-Paperless into your language, please head over to the [M-Paperless project at Crowdin](https://crwd.in/M-Paperless), and thank you!

 ## Scanners & Software

 M-Paperless is compatible with many different scanners and scanning tools.
-A user-maintained list of scanners and other software is available on [the wiki](https://github.com/paperless-ngx/paperless-ngx/wiki/Scanner-&-Software-Recommendations).
+A user-maintained list of scanners and other software is available on [the wiki](https://github.com/M-Paperless/M-Paperless/wiki/Scanner-&-Software-Recommendations).